 Through a blend of facilitative and direct instruction, students will navigate through our self-directed curriculum to demonstrate mastery of skills and extend the learning in collaborative, cross-curricular projects that are relevant to their community, grounded in civic-action and-as appropriate-globally informed.
+Because every student is different, World languages will be learned using Rosetta Stone and their Adaptive Blended Learning Model which incorporates scaffolded instruction and Speech Recognition Engine technology.
+These individual learning paths empower students to take ownership of their own language development.
 Moreover, the school will develop partnerships and field trips to foster experiential learning.
 These experiences serve as an anchor for authentic projects and college/career exploration.